Job Market Paper

 How Do Households Adjust Food Purchases to Fuel Prices Shocks?
 Evidence from France (with Fabrice Etilé)

-This paper emphasises the evolution of gender inequalities in economics.
-Our analysis of recent literature and data highlights that the reduction in gender inequality has been heterogeneous, with the most significant changes being observed at the higher ranks, leaving substantial gaps at other levels.
-We explore how understanding the nuances of women's behaviours and career choices, alongside recognising and mitigating gender biases in evaluation and workplace environments, contributes to this progress.
-Our discussion extends to the labour market for economists, drawing parallels with broader labour trends and examining how gender-biased treatment and hiring processes impact women's advancement.
-We then turn to policy interventions instrumental in promoting gender balance, focusing on networks, mentorship, role models, and representation.
-This comprehensive review aims to elucidate the multifaceted approach needed to continue advancing gender equality in economics.
+This paper reviews the literature on gender inequalities in the academic field of economics, highlighting both the unequal progress women have experienced and the persistent barriers they continue to face.
+Our analysis of recent literature and available data highlights that the reduction in women's absence in the field has been heterogeneous.
+While women now constitute 26\% of published economists, their presence sharply declines at higher ranks, with only 5\% representation among economists in the top percentile of research influence.
+Notably, recent progress has paradoxically concentrated at this highest level, indicating shifting institutional norms and evolving perceptions about women's contributions.
+We further explore how understanding women's behaviours and career choices, gender biases in evaluation, and workplace environments contribute to women's underrepresentation in the field.
+Our discussion extends to the labour market for economists, drawing parallels with broader labour trends, and examining how gender-biased treatment and hiring processes impact women's advancement.
+Finally, we turn to policy interventions, which are key in promoting gender balance, focusing on networks, mentorship, role models, and representation.

 Media Coverage: Financial Times